betajippity/Nuparu/README.md

 * RMSD has minor modifications for C++ support.
 * On x86-64, Embree is built using ispc with support for up to SSE4.2.
 No AVX support is included.
 On arm64, Embree is built with NEON 2X support.
 * Embree is built with a max nested instancing depth of 16.
+* Embree currently is built without SYCL support; this will be added later.
 * OpenEXR is built without version numbers in namespaces.
 * OpenSubdiv is built with Ptex, TBB, and OpenGL support on all platforms.
 Additionally:
     * CUDA is supported on Windows, Fedora 37 x86-64, L4T, and RHEL